 Regular scheduling may be waived from the 15th of December to the 15th of January in order to accommodate the employees during this period.

-At the request of the full-time employee, the three (3) consecutive days off may be scheduled during the period of December 15th to January

-15th to facilitate their cultural differences replacing the days off noted above.
+At the request of the employee, the four (4) consecutive days off may be scheduled during the period of December 15th to January 15th to facilitate their cultural differences replacing the days off noted above.